The Living Room's 2016-2017 Season

 the ballad of lefty & Crabbe

 From the minds behind Friend Dog Studios and the creators of this year’s hit fringe comedy “Hacks,” comes “The Ballad of Lefty and Crabbe.”
-This musical comedy played to packed houses and standing ovations at the 2015 Fringe Festival, and it’s back for a full production to ramp up The Living Room’s 2016-2017 season.
+This musical comedy played to packed houses and standing ovations at the 2015 Fringe Festival, and returned for a full production during The Living Room’s 2016-2017 season.

 Comedy partners Lefty and Crabbe are faced with the slow decline of Vaudeville and the rise of Hollywood.
 As they struggle to break into film, the pressure to conform grows stronger and threatens to change their looks, their act, and possibly leave their partnership in ruins.
 Features all-new music, a host of old-timey characters and a peek into the struggle between passion and self-consciousness; self-acceptance and ambition.

-Featuring Seth Macchi, Michael Hudgens, Molly Denninghoff, Kris Stoker, Ellen Kirk, Mike Ott, Elise Poehling, and Joshua Gleeson.
+Featuring Seth Macchi, Michael Hudgens, Molly Denninghoff, Brian Huther, Ellen Kirk, Mike Ott, Elise Poehling, and Joshua Gleeson.

 the tragedy of macbeth